What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 Burgundy remains one of the most compelling long-term plays in wine.
 The Grand Cru vineyards of the Côte d'Or are fragmented into tiny parcels, with some producers owning barely more than a few rows.
 Production is often measured in barrels, not cases.
 When global demand collides with microscopic supply, pricing pressure builds fast.

 Collectors prize Burgundy for its purity, transparency, and singularity.
 In markets like New York, London, Hong Kong, and Dubai, Burgundy is now the benchmark for taste, status, and performance.
+And unlike some other collectible wines, Burgundy evolves with nuance and grace — as bottles age and disappear into cellars, what's left becomes even more desirable.

-If you're collecting for generational prestige, aging potential, and undeniable rarity, Burgundy is non-negotiable.
+Bottom Line: If you're collecting for generational prestige, aging potential, and undeniable rarity, Burgundy is non-negotiable.

 2. Champagne (France)